 What happens if I overdose?

-This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how this medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Dizziness or severe drowsiness can cause falls, accidents, or severe injuries.

 Suboxone side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Suboxone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Suboxone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once or seek emergency medical attention if you have: